- Drug Overdose Prevention Program Guidelines for Implementation

 Purchase of Naloxone Kit Supplies

 - Syringes may be purchased through medical supply houses or local drug stores.
 Prescriptions are not required.
-Be sure to purchase the correct type of syringes.
+Be sure to purchase intramuscular needles (at most 25 gauge and at least 1 inch) with syringes that have at least a 3 mL volume.

 - Naloxone may be purchased from medical suppliers or your local drug store.
 A prescription or prescriber is required.
 If purchasing from a local drug store a few days advance notice may be required, as it may not be available at all locations.